← Back to Blog

 Use this quick framework to decide, then lock it in as a standard operating procedure.

 This is also where your tenancy documentation matters.
-A clear agreement reduces grey areas and speeds the deposit return process—see Tenancy agreement: how to write one that protects landlords.
+A clear agreement reduces grey areas and speeds the deposit return process—see Tenancy agreement: how to write one that protects landlords, and you can run your current agreement through our free tenancy agreement checker to spot weak clauses.

 Streamlining deposit protection admin with AI

 If you’re juggling multiple tenants, the painful part of any deposit protection scheme comparison is real life: chasing confirmations, keeping evidence organised, and staying on top of the deposit protection deadline.
-Abodient helps by automating tenant communication, organising maintenance and tenancy timelines, and keeping your day-to-day admin moving so deposit actions don’t slip through the cracks.
+Abodient's AI property manager helps by automating tenant communication, organising maintenance and tenancy timelines, and keeping your day-to-day admin moving so deposit actions don’t slip through the cracks.

 Frequently Asked Questions